kylemcdonald/ml-notebook/README.md

 ml-notebook
 ===========

-This Dockerfile attempts to host multiple machine learning tools (with a focus on Deep Learning) in one Ubuntu 14.04 image, and to provide an interface via Jupyter.
-It is meant to be used in combination with the [ml-examples](https://github.com/kylemcdonald/ml-examples) repository.
+This project is aimed at providing an accessible and reproducible environment for a variety of machine learning toolkits, with a focus on deep learning toolkits.
+Instead of asking you to follow a set of complex setup instructions, ml-notebook asks you to wait while a tested, pre-built image is installed.

+The following tools are available inside the Ubuntu 14.04 image, with Jupyter as an interface:

 General:
 - [matplotlib](http://matplotlib.org/)*